nnonickreal/open-qore/README.md

 - [x] initial firmware patcher for sound replacement.
 - [x] unlock 48khz audio support for system sounds.
-- [ ] investigate and unlock stereo support for system sounds.
+- [x] investigate and unlock stereo support for system sounds.
 - [ ] implement patches for headphone name and mac address modification.
 - [ ] remove the low volume limiter/gate on the aux input on some models (jack connection).
 - [ ] create a user-friendly gui for the patcher.
-- [ ] reverse-engineer the ota (over-the-air) update protocol for wireless flashing.
+- [x] reverse-engineer the ota (over-the-air) update protocol for wireless flashing. (read faq)
 - [ ] document the firmware structure and key functions.
 - [ ] develop a library of community-created sound packs.